This map shows the largest individual political donor in each state

 Linda McMahon likes to dabble in politics the way WWE’s the Undertaker likes to pile-drive into competitors.
 Over the past decade, the professional wrestling magnate turned head of Trump’s Small Business Administration has made over $68 million in political donations.
 McMahon is the largest individual political donor in New York (besting Trump himself who donated over $18 million) and in the country, according to new research from Zippia.

-Zippia took a deep dive into data from the Federal Election Committee, looking at 32,000,000 political donation records for individuals from 2007 onwards — around 32,000,000 political donation records.
+Zippia took a deep dive into data from the Federal Election Committee, looking at 32,000,000 political donation records for individuals from 2007 onwards–around 32,000,000 political donation records.
 The results are a fascinating portrait of American politics and the money that drives it.

-For instance, in Washington State—home of Jeff Bezos and Bill Gates, two of the richest people on the planet—the top political donor was one Steven Webster who gave a mere $706,000, putting Washington at 24th in the ranking.
+For instance, in Washington State–home of Jeff Bezos and Bill Gates, two of the richest people on the planet–the top political donor was one Steven Webster who gave a mere $706,000, putting Washington at 24th in the ranking.
 The second biggest political donor in the nation is Jeff Trone, a Maryland wine importer who gave $16 million, a distant second to McMahon’s donations.
-However the bulk of that money was spent on Trone’s own unsuccessful self-funded bid for a Congressional seat.
+However the bulk of that money was spent on Trone’s own unsuccessful self-funded bid for a congressional seat.
 Charles Koch, of Koch brothers fame, was on the list, as the largest political donor in Kansas.
 And if anyone wants to be a big fish in a small pond, head to South Dakota where the largest political donor is “pink slime” creator Eldon Roth, who donated $76,800 of his beef product profits to political campaigns.ML